 The most exciting feature on Monster is the option to block specific companies from seeing your resume.
 The blocking feature comes in handy when you don’t want your current employer to know you’re out looking for jobs.

 The website Careerbuilder works directly with employers to secure job listings in over 60 markets in the U.S., Europe, Canada, Asia, and South America.

 The website has many useful tools for job seekers like salary calculators, career advice, and the option to upload up to five resumes and cover letters.
 You can upload documents directly from your computer or through a cloud service, including Dropbox and Google Drive.

-cool feature on Careerbuilder is one where the site scans your résumé and finds a job matching your skills.
-The quality and amount of tools they offer make them one of the best job search websites even for online marketing jobs.
+A cool feature on Careerbuilder is when the site scans your resume and finds a job matching your skills.
+The quality and tools they offer make them one of the best job search websites for marketing or digital and online marketing jobs.

 Compared to the other best job search websites on this list, Linkup has a relatively smaller user base.
 This means less competition and more chances of securing online marketing jobs.

 The site posts unadvertised jobs by monitoring thousands of small and large companies.
 It also posts listings directly from employer sites ensuring there are no duplicates and the position is currently available.

 Idealist is the go-to place for people who aren’t in it, especially for the money.
 The site has job listings for volunteer opportunities, internships, and full-time positions at nonprofit organizations.